PX4/PX4-Autopilot/nuttx/README.txt

   the you not install the optional MSYS components as there may be conflicts.

   This capability should still be considered a work in progress because:

-  (1) It has not been verfied on all targets and tools, and (2) itstill lacks some of the creature-comforts of the more mature environments (like a functional configure.sh script and 'make menuconfig' support.
+  (1) It has not been verfied on all targets and tools, and (2) it still lacks some of the creature-comforts of the more mature environments
+      (like 'make menuconfig' support.
 See the section "NuttX Configuration Tool under DOS" above).

+   There is an alternative to the setenv.sh script available for the Windows native environment: tools/configure.bat.
+See tools/README.txt for additional information.

 Installing GNUWin32
 -------------------